Childhood Insomnia and Sleep Problems

 - Moving around the house (night terrors can happen in conjunction with sleepwalking).

-Sleepwalking doesn’t include just getting out of bed; many sleepwalkers also talk, sit up in bed, and make repetitive movements such as fumbling with clothing or rubbing their eyes.
-Although their eyes are open, they may have a glassy appearance.
-The sleepwalker is still asleep and don’t see the same way they do when they’re awake.
-While their behavior may alarm you, they aren’t aware of it and most likely won’t remember it the next morning.
+Sleepwalking doesn’t involve just getting out of bed; many sleepwalkers also talk, sit up in bed, or make repetitive movements such as fumbling with clothing or rubbing their eyes.
+Although your child’s eyes are open, they may have a glassy appearance, and since they’re still asleep, they won’t see the same way as when they’re awake.
+While their behavior may alarm you, your child isn’t aware of what they’re doing and most likely won’t remember it the next morning.

 Causes of sleepwalking